poonam-16/Descriptive-Statistics-with-R/README.md

-# Descriptive-Statistics-with-R
+# Descriptive Statistics with R Software 💯

 ## This repo will help you in understanding basics of Statistics alongside getting your hands in R

-## Following are the topics you'll find here :
+## Topics you'll find here :

 #### 1. Introduction to R
 #### 2. Basic Calculation such as math operations, matrices, some functions etc